 Prevent Texts Storing Forever:

 Your iPhone saves all the messages you send and receive by default.
 But, it is not necessary to have 15 or 18 months older messages.
 When you’re running out of free space, just make some changes in your message setting by stopping them from saving forever.
-To do this, go to Settings app and click on Messages.
+To do this, go to the Settings app and click on Messages.
 By scrolling down you would find Message History and click on Keep Messages.
 Now change your setting by choosing Forever or 30 Days or One Year.
-A pop up message will appear to ask if you want to delete older conversation, click Delete to continue.
+A pop-up message will appear to ask if you want to delete the older conversations, click Delete to continue.

 Stop Double-Saving Photos: